Hinduism in the Czech Republic

-Hinduism is a minority faith in Czech Republic followed by 0.02% (2,024) of the population as of 2021.
+Hinduism is a minority faith in the Czech Republic followed by 0.02% (2,024) of the population as of 2021.
 Hindus are represented by three communities: Czech Hindu Religious Society, Hare Krishna Movement and Vishva Nirmala Dharma.

 Communities

 Czech Hindu Religious Society

 The Česká Hinduistická Náboženská Společnost (Czech Hindu Religious Society) was registered as a religious community in 2002.